Latest update on January 12, 2026

 Migrations from Data Center |

-Data Center customers must upgrade the DC app.
+Data Center customers must upgrade the DC app to the latest version.
 The migration will bring some benefit (No more “Not authenticated” error).
 However, the code was rewritten using the new Atlassian APIs, so we expect customers to discover new forms of bugs. |

 |